PoojaManikonda/Diabetes-prediction-r/README.md

 - pROC

 ## 📈 Results
 The logistic regression model was able to predict the chances of a person having Diabetes when clinical parameters such as pregnancy, glucose, blood pressure, BMI, age, and diabetes pedigree function are provided.
-However, further model optimization and data balancing techniques could improve the sensitivity/recall towards identifying diabetic patients.
+However, further model optimization and data balancing techniques improve the model's performance towards identifying diabetes risk patients.

-## Confusion Matrix
+## Confusion Matrix before optimization
             Reference
 Prediction   0    1
          0  127  37